15 best VPN and proxy detection tools for fraud prevention in 2026

 1. ShieldLabs

-Pricing: Free for 5,000 one-time identifications.
-Starter $99/mo for 25,000, Growth 399/mo for 150,000, Scale 999/mo for 500,000.
+Pricing: Free for the first 5,000 one-time identifications, with paid tiers from $99/mo.
 Full feature set on every paid tier.

 2. Spur